South Shore Line: Accidents and incidents

-Several passengers have died in collisions on the South Shore Line over the years.
 On June 19, 1909, twelve people died when two trains collided head-on; one of the carriages involved in the incident was later preserved.

-Another collision near Gary in April 1926 caused the death of one passenger.
-On January 18, 1993, a westbound train and an eastbound train collided on a gauntlet track near Gary, killing seven people; the National Transportation Safety Board determined that one train's engineer passed a red light, while the engineer of the other train had failed to stop in time.
+A collision near Gary in April 1926 caused the death of one passenger.

+66 years later, another collision near Gary occurred on January 18, 1993, where a westbound train and an eastbound train collided head-on on a gauntlet track, killing seven people; the National Transportation Safety Board determined that one train's engineer passed a red light, while the engineer of the other train had failed to stop in time.

 Three passengers died on June 18, 1998, when a train ran into a truck that was trapped on the tracks near a Midwest Steel factory.